 Work With Me Page – Honestly, if you are reading this, it is because you want to create your own online job so you will need to have a Work With Me Page, either to present yourself as a service provider (providing your own services or products (Ebook, courses, freelancing, teaching, etc) or a solution provider (recommending services or products or providing coaching and consulting).

-Just like a cover letter when you apply for a traditional job, this page is where you need to state why they should work with you and how you can help them fulfil their needs or eliminate their problems.
+Just like a cover letter when we used to apply for traditional jobs, this page is where you need to state why they should work with you and how you can help them fulfil their needs or eliminate their problems.

 Step 7 – Send traffic to your blog

 My final step is not essential in the structure of the blog but without it, there is no point going any further with your blog.
 It is to get traffic to your blog.
 Going back to our original assumption that you are creating a blog in order to live anywhere in the world!
 So if there is no one reading your posts, there will be no one interested in what you have to offer or recommend, which means no money at the end of the month.

 Here are 5 tips you’ll need to apply if you want to send traffic to your own blog:

 Tip 1 – Write good content.